Pest Degree Days

-Daily weather data for this program are collected by the Water and Atmospheric Resources Monitoring (WARM) Program ( Illinois State Water Survey, University of Illinois).
-Pest information is provided by the Integrated Pest Management (IPM) Program ( Department of Crop Sciences, College of Agricultural, Consumer, and Environmental Sciences, University of Illinois).
+Daily weather data for this program are collected by the Water and Atmospheric Resources Monitoring (WARM) Program.
+Pest information is provided by the Integrated Pest Management (IPM) Program.

 The IPM staff have provided information on base temperatures and degree-day accumulation thresholds, as they relate to development stages for specific pests.
 Weather data are obtained from a 19-station array of automated weather stations in Illinois, operated by WARM, called the Illinois Climate Network or ICN (Hollinger et al. 1994).